billliu1992/catalyst-docs/docs/start.md

 If you fall under these criteria, Catalyst aims to be a drop-in monitoring solution that requires minimal effort to get going.

-## Catalyst is under early development!
+## Catalyst is under development!

 Interfaces are subject to change!
 Please only use Catalyst if you are okay with a bit of instability.

 We are still adding support for libraries and frameworks.
-If your library and or framework isn't supported, feel free to [reach out](mailto:bill@privium.xyz).
+If your library and or framework isn't supported, feel free to reach out either [through e-mail](mailto:bill@privium.xyz) or [via Discord](https://discord.gg/JdREEFfB).